auth0-samples/auth0-vue-samples/03-Calling-an-API/README.md

 const webAuth = new auth0.WebAuth({
   domain: authConfig.domain,
-  redirectUri: `<%= "${window.location.origin}" %>/callback`,
+  redirectUri: `${window.location.origin}/callback`,
   clientID: authConfig.clientId,
   audience: authConfig.audience, // add the audience
   responseType: "token id_token", // request 'token' as well as 'id_token'
   scope: "openid profile email"
 });
 ```

-> Setting the `responseType` field to "token id_token" will cause the authorization server to return both the Access Token and the ID Token in a URL fragment.
+> **Note** Setting the `responseType` field to "token id_token" will cause the authorization server to return both the Access Token and the ID Token in a URL fragment.

 Next, modify the `AuthService` class to include fields to store the Access Token and the time that the Access Token will expire: